dmx

 aka.
 Flashman, Drumtex, Lloyd Rosen, lloyd, llyode, dmx, dmx87

-This is a recount of my retro computing history.
+This is an ongoing reconstruction of my retro computing history.
 Continue at your peril.

 1986 - 1988

-I got my first Commodore 64 in 1986, which was used exclusively for playing games.
+I got my first Commodore 64 in 1986, exclusively used for playing games.
 After losing at some game one time too many, I bricked it in a fit of anger.
 It wasn't until Christmas 1987 that I was so lucky — or spoiled — as to cry myself to another C64.
 This time I had learnt my lesson, and never smashed a computer again.

 This period was a hardship for a little boy with an insatiable lust for gaming.
-I remember trying to copy turbo-tapes on my older brother's double-decker (and before you try, no, it rarely works), spending ages turbo taping games, and even bought turbo-tapes from personal ads in the magazines.
-My best friend, who also owned a C64, and I travelled a long long way on our bicycles to the only computer shop in town to buy what he could afford, and all we got was Fruity, and no t-shirt.
+I remember trying to copy turbo-tapes on my older brother's double-decker (and before you try, no, it rarely works), spending ages turbo taping games, and even bought tapes from personal ads in magazines.
+I recall my best friend, who also owned a C64, and I travelled a long long way on our bicycles to the only computer shop in town to buy what he could afford, and all we got was Fruity, and no t-shirt.
 It was really disappointing.

-My interest in the demoscene grew by the day, and in 1989 I came across Soundmaster by SödeSoft.
-It was a music editor that allowed creating advanced sounding music, just like the ones you'd hear in demos.
+My interest in the demoscene grew by the day, and on one of my swap-disks I came across Soundmaster by SödeSoft.
+It was a music editor that allowed creating pro-sounding music, just like the ones you'd hear in demos.
 To me, this was a revolution.

 Soundmaster

 After seeing a production of one of the quite new, but already pretty famous Norwegian demogroup Megastyle Inc's, I applied for membership - which was done by carefully writing a nice letter and posting it by mail.
-For no good reason I somehow got accepted as member in July 1989.
-My music was lackluster, but I like to pretend the guys heard some kind of potential.
-I chose the handle "Flashman" to represent myself as an authority in the Scene.
+For no apparent reason I got accepted as member in July 1989.
+My music was generally lackluster, but I like to pretend the crew heard a smidge of potential.

-All of a sudden, as a member of MSI, it was super easy getting swapping contacts!
+A direct consequence as the latest member of MSI, was that it became super easy getting swapping contacts with just about any elite groups in the scene!
 Swapping, if you don't know, is the act of copying software onto floppy disks and sending them by mail to a contact, who in turn returns the favour.
 "Return stamps!," they'd threaten.
 Well, they'd better return the favour, or there could be WAR!
 (Cringe!)

 Scroll of Megastyle — in my humble opinion one of the C64's best coders of all time — hacked Maniacs of Noise's Stormlord music player and made a custom editor for it, called Audiomaster, which looked like this: